 Negative: Coldness, unfriendliness, aloofness, and lack of emotion

-Blue color is meant for plenty of things including peace, trust, harmony, stability, and intelligence.
-The color is closely tied to sea and sky eliminating anxiety and evoking serenity in our mind.
+The blue color is meant for plenty of things including peace, trust, harmony, stability, and intelligence.
+The color is closely tied to the sea and sky eliminating anxiety and evoking serenity in our minds.
 It, however, also reflects some negativity like depression and coldness.
 When it comes to branding, it’s a perfect color to use in order to entice customers towards you.
 You can use it in your website logo or top navigation.
 There are retailers making use of this color in guaranteeing products, designing trust certifications, and creating shipping icons as it represents trust.

 Positive: Confidence, Optimism, Self-esteem, extroversion, emotional strength, creativity, and friendliness